-- We’ve designed this program specifically not to interrupt your operations.
-We know your managers are both running around with hair afire and sprinting to put fires.
+- We’ve designed this program specifically not to interrupt your current operations.
+We know your managers are running around with hair afire and sprinting to put out those fires.
 So, we’ve constructed the program to take place over 11 weekly sessions.
 In many cases, required activities can be delegated and supervised.

 - You have an asset management system complete with an asset database.
 You know the condition, maintenance schedule and expected life of each asset.

 - You will have a comprehensive work management system.
 It’s thoroughly designed and documented to support profitability.
 Everything is discussed, decided, and systematized: Work Requests, Work Classification, Work Prioritization, Work Backlog, and Work Execution.